Updated 28 June 2013

 6:00 PM – The Phillips Collection, The Auditorium

-Irvine Arditti, guest violinist, performs the complete Freeman Etudes by John Cage: an American premiere
+Freeman Etudes, performed by guest violinist Irvine Arditti – the complete Freeman Etudes by John Cage: an American premiere

 Pre-registration required [See Festival Calendar; Phillips tickets include admission to The Phillips Collection Pre-concert Panel Discussion at 4:00 PM as well as "Phillips after 5" and Art Exhibitions]